brittle crack, egging passion

-Author, Poet, Photographer, domestic violence survivor, and naturalized immigrant, Cornelia is currently an Arts and Letters Member-At-Large of The National League Of American Pen Women.
+Author, Poet, Photographer, domestic violence survivor, and naturalized immigrant, Cornelia is currently an Arts and Letters member of The Southwest Florida Branch of The National League Of American Pen Women.

-Her poems and photography are published in print, online and Rain Bird, a literary and art journal of the University of Hawaii's Windward Community College (2008-2013).
+Her poems and photography are published in print, online, and in Rain Bird, a literary and art journal of the University of Hawaii's Windward Community College (2008-2013).

 In 2013, Cornelia received Rain Bird's Kolokolea Poetry Prize for her poem, "Speaking French."

-In October 2015 her chapbook "Hawaiian Time," entered in the National League of American Pen Women's Vinnie Ream contest was awarded the 3rd place in their inaugural multi-discipline category.
+In 2015 her chapbook "Hawaiian Time," entered in the National League of American Pen Women's Vinnie Ream contest, was awarded third place in their inaugural multi-discipline category.